inno-se/the-guide/README.md

 *noun*

 A formal description of the state of the Increment when it meets the quality measures required for the product.
-The moment a Product Backlog item meets the Definition of Done, an Increment is born.
+The moment a Product Backlog Item meets the Definition of Done, an Increment is born.
 The Definition of Done creates transparency by providing everyone a shared understanding of what work was completed as part of the Increment.
-If a Product Backlog item does not meet the Definition of Done, it cannot be released or even presented at the Sprint Review [^GlossaryOfScrumTerms].
+If a Product Backlog Item does not meet the Definition of Done, it cannot be released or even presented at the Sprint Review [^GlossaryOfScrumTerms].

 ## fact